loekd/ServiceFabric.Mocks/README.md

 ## Release notes

+- 1.6.0
+	- upgraded to new SDK (2.4.164)
+	- added MockActorEventSubscriptionHelper to assist with testing Actor Events, as suggested by ThiemeNL.

 - 1.5.0
 	- Added support for custom ActorServices.
 (For andrejohansson) (See 'CustomActorServiceTests' for details on using custom ActorServices.)